There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $29,226,502

-Chinatown is a film written by Robert Towne and directed by Roman Polanski.
-The film has been inducted into the National Film Registry by the Library of Congress.
+Chinatown, written by Robert Towne and directed by Roman Polanski, is a celebrated film that has earned a place in the National Film Registry by the Library of Congress for its cultural significance.

 CrimeDramaMystery